Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Elecampane is widely used in folk medicine

-A decoction of the plant, obtained from the roots and rhizomes, is prescribed for inflammatory processes of the intestines or stomach, as a tonic for bronchitis with thick discharge and coughs, for diseases of the kidneys and liver, relieves inflammation, is endowed with diuretic and anthelmintic properties.
+A decoction of the plant, obtained from the roots and rhizomes, is prescribed for inflammatory processes of the intestines or stomach, as a tonic for bronchitis with thick discharge and coughs, for diseases of the kidneys and liver, relieves inflammation, and is endowed with diuretic and anthelmintic properties.

-In diseases of the skin, a decoction of elecampane is simply irreplaceable.
+For diseases of the skin, a decoction of elecampane is simply irreplaceable.
 When taking baths, a strong decoction of elecampane is often used as a therapeutic and prophylactic agent.

 Contraindications